 Learn about agile methodologies and experience collaborating on a team to build a full-stack application that uses the lessons learned throughout the curriculum.

-You will learn either the Java or C# language, depending on your bootcamp selection.
+You will start by learning the Java programming language.
 By the time you graduate, you will be able to create dynamic, database-backed web applications.
 This will give you the foundational skills to hit the ground running as a junior web application developer.

-Most mornings consist of lectures and learning, and lots of fresh coffee.
+Most mornings consist of lectures and learning.
 After we break for lunch, you get to test your skills with hands-on practice.
 This could consist of group work, headphones-on solo work, tutoring sessions or pairing programming assignments.

 The best way to learn is to do, so you’ll literally be coding from day one.